Hamilton, Montana: Arts and culture

 The Ravalli County Museum, founded in 1955, is located in the former Ravalli County Courthouse and focuses on county history, natural history and art.
 The Daly Mansion, home of Marcus Daly, offers tours.
 This mansion has over 50 rooms, 26 acres of lawns, and several outbuildings.

-Being located in the dramatically scenic Bitterroot Valley Hamilton is a great place for outdoor activity such as nature hikes and wildlife viewing opportunities.
-River Park and Skalkaho Bend offer trails in town.

-A large skatepark, Circle 13, is at Claudia Driscoll Park.
-It is one of the skateparks built by Montana Pool Service, a project founded by Jeff Ament.

 The 700-seat Hamilton Performing Arts Center at Hamilton High School is home for the annual Bitterroot Performing Arts Series, produced by the Bitterroot Performing Arts Council, as well as other school and public productions throughout the year.